maros/Zway-EventWatcher/README.md

 Events that trigger an action.
 Please refer to the documentation of the event emitting modules for details.
 Commonly used events are:

-* rain.start
+* rain.start (by [Rain](https://github.com/maros/Zway-Rain) module)
 * security.intrusion.alarm
 * security.intrusion.delayAlarm
 * security.smoke.alarm
-* security.flood.alarm
+* security.flood.alarm (all by the [SecurityZone](https://github.com/maros/Zway-Rain) module)
 * presence.home
 * presence.vacation
 * presence.away
-* presence.night
+* presence.night (all by the [Presence](https://github.com/maros/Zway-Presence) module)
 * astronomy.sunset
-* astronomy.sunrise
+* astronomy.sunrise (both by the [Astronomy](https://github.com/maros/Zway-Astronomy) module)
+* Custom events emitted by the [ConditionSwitch](https://github.com/maros/Zway-ConditionSwitch) module
-* Custom events emitted by the ConditionSwitch module
+* Custom events emitted by the [EventButton](https://github.com/maros/Zway-EventButton) module
 * ...

-It is not possible to use EventWatcher to act upon generic level change events.
+It is not possible to use EventWatcher to act upon generic device level change events Use the [ConditionSwitch](https://github.com/maros/Zway-ConditionSwitch), IfThen, LogicalRules, ... modules to process these events.

 ## eventsCancel